 - The Recovery Process from Depression

-This is an intermediate level workshop intended for social service and health care professionals, counselors, social workers, school personnel, and anyone working with those who struggle with depression.
+This is an introductory to intermediate level workshop intended for social service and health care professionals, counselors, social workers, school personnel, and anyone working with those who struggle with depression.

 Method of Delivery